 Shortbread For Guests

-I use this shortbread recipe to make biscuits as a welcome gift to people who are staying in my holiday lets and B&B. I also offer them with tea or coffee as new B&B guests arrive.
+I use this shortbread recipe to make biscuits as a welcome gift to people who are staying in my holiday lets and B&B (currently closed).

 They have given rise to many lovely comments in the guest visitor books as well as reviews on Airbnb and other booking websites.
 So I am encouraged to continue to make them.
 Returning visitors have even checked with me that they will be available!